gcameras/Citi-Bike-Analytics-Tableau/README.md

 Age Group:
  * Riders in the 30s range are the most prevalent followed by the 20s group.
  * The 30s group shows the longest trip duration, are the heaviest users all days of the week and all months in 2020.
- * Ridership among 30s group has fallen durining COVID as commuters are now WFH, but picking back up in May.
+ * Ridership among 30s group has fallen durining COVID as commuters are now working from home, but picking back up in May.

  ![1-dash](Images/age.png)